darnocer/HelpersConnect/README.md

 - Convert template to use content management system
 - View only for unauthenticated users + sign in link
-- Allow users to create their own login
 - Added security via cookies
 - Remove API key exposure
-- Better handling for "all day" and multi-day events
+- Better handling for "all day" events
 - User can decline event
 - Announcements page
 - Admin Backend